Minshew, Jaguars stun Raiders late in Oakland farewell

 The Raiders initiated scoring with their last touchdown in Oakland.
 Carr hit Tyrell Williams with a short pass over the middle, and Williams broke a poor attempt at tackling, then high-stepped the last 25 yards of a 40-yard connection just 3:31 into the game, jumping into the Black Hole to celebrate.
 Josh Lambo cut the deficit to 7-3 with a 28-yard field goal on the Jaguars' first drive, but Carlson pushed Oakland's lead to 16-3 at halftime with field goals of 33, 34 and 27 yards.

 Jacksonville scored the only points of the third quarter on Lambo's 43-yard field goal with 28 seconds remaining.
-On the drive, the Jaguars marched 59 yards and ate nearly eight and a half minutes off clock before settling for three.
+On the drive, the Jaguars marched 59 yards and ate nearly 8 1/2 minutes of clock before settling for three.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)